Protection ring: Hypervisor mode

 Recent CPUs from Intel and AMD offer x86 virtualization instructions for a hypervisor to control Ring 0 hardware access.
-Although they are mutually incompatible, both Intel VT-x (codenamed "Vanderpool") and AMD-V (codenamed "Pacifica") create a new "Ring −1" so that a guest operating system can run Ring 0 operations natively without affecting other guests or the host OS.
+Although they are mutually incompatible, both Intel VT-x (codenamed "Vanderpool") and AMD-V (codenamed "Pacifica") allow a guest operating system to run Ring 0 operations natively without affecting other guests or the host OS.

-To assist virtualization, VT-x and SVM insert a new privilege level beneath Ring 0.
-Both add nine new machine code instructions that only work at "Ring −1", intended to be used by the hypervisor.
+Before hardware-assisted virtualization, guest operating systems ran under ring 1.
+Any attempt that requires a higher privilege level to perform (ring 0) will produce an interrupt and then be handled using software; this is called "Trap and Emulate".

+To assist virtualization and reduce overhead caused by the reason above, VT-x and AMD-V allow the guest to run under Ring 0.
+VT-x introduces VMX Root/Non-root Operation: The hypervisor runs in VMX Root Operation mode, possessing the highest privilege.
+Guest OS runs in VMX Non-Root Operation mode, which allows them to operate at ring 0 without having actual hardware privileges.
+VMX non-root operation and VMX transitions are controlled by a data structure called a virtual-machine control.
+These hardware extensions allow classical "Trap and Emulate" virtualization to perform on x86 architecture but now with hardware support.

 Privilege level

 A privilege level in the x86 instruction set controls the access of the program currently running on the processor to resources such as memory regions, I/O ports, and special instructions.
 There are 4 privilege levels ranging from 0 which is the most privileged, to 3 which is least privileged.
 Most modern operating systems use level 0 for the kernel/executive, and use level 3 for application programs.
 Any resource available to level n is also available to levels 0 to n, so the privilege levels are rings.
 When a lesser privileged process tries to access a higher privileged process, a general protection fault exception is reported to the OS.

 It is not necessary to use all four privilege levels.
 Current operating systems with wide market share including Microsoft Windows, macOS, Linux, iOS and Android mostly use a paging mechanism with only one bit to specify the privilege level as either Supervisor or User (U/S Bit).
 Windows NT uses the two-level system.

 The real mode programs in 8086 are executed at level 0 (highest privilege level) whereas virtual mode in 8086 executes all programs at level 3.

 Potential future uses for the multiple privilege levels supported by the x86 ISA family include containerization and virtual machines.
 A host operating system kernel could use instructions with full privilege access (kernel mode), whereas applications running on the guest OS in a virtual machine or container could use the lowest level of privileges in user mode.
 The virtual machine and guest OS kernel could themselves use an intermediate level of instruction privilege to invoke and virtualize kernel-mode operations such as system calls from the point of view of the guest operating system.